Unicameral bone cyst: Treatment

-If a patient needs to be treated with surgery, a standard surgical procedure would be called for; the patient would be resting in Fowler’s position, a semi-sitting position, under general anesthesia.
+If a person needs to be treated with surgery, a standard surgical procedure would be called for; the person would be resting in Fowler's position, a semi-sitting position, under general anesthesia.
 The exact size, shape, and distance between the acromion to the midpoint of the cyst are measured by a digital radiograph or MRI scan.
 A small, longitudinal skin incision, about 1 cm long, is made at the center of the cyst.
 Next, by using a trephine or drill bit, a small aperture is made inside the incision.
 Fluids contained in the cyst are drained and curved, metal impactors are used to break any septa, or membranes, within the cyst.
 Curettes are then used to remove the entire cyst from the diaphysis.
 After the removal of the cystic membrane, a 95% ethanol solution is injected into the cavity to produce a chemical cauterization to burn away any residual active membrane for 30 seconds and then aspirated.
 Saline solution is then immediately injected into the cavity to wash out any residual ethanol solution and to mitigate any damage to healthy tissue; this irrigation process of ethanol and saline solutions is repeated for another 2 to 3 times.
 A curved impactor is inserted into the cavity and used to penetrate the boundary between the cyst and bone marrow; the intentional penetrations will allow bone marrow cells to migrate into the cavity to produce a source of osteoinductive cells, cells that induce bony growth.
 Furthermore, the cavity is completely filled with bone graft substitute, such as calcium sulfate.
 Finally, one cannulated screw is placed into the aperture.